Eye of the Cormorant

 Dream after dream has me looking for a bathroom.
 At 1:35 am, my conscious brain integrates the repeated hints that I need to get up to pee.
 Sleep is over.
 The alarm is set for 3:30 am, but lying awake at 3:05 I give up and start my day.
 Dress, shave, sunscreen, pet the cat, coffee, granola, Heather Cox Richardson, pack the cooler, and hit the road to cross the Tamiami Trail in the dark.

 A dense fog in the Everglades blocks the full moon and lowers my driving speed to 35 mph.
-Ninety minutes later, I pull off onto a gravel lot in pitch dark.
+Ninety minutes later, I am parked a short walk from the creek mouth.
+It’s pitch dark.
 Fifty minutes to sunrise, and twenty to the start of civil twilight.

 * * *